Sovetskoye Shampanskoye: Legal status

 In Latvia the Supreme Court has ruled that Latvijas Balzams, a local producer of Sovetskoye Shampanskoye, has sole right to use the trademark in Latvia.
 In other former Soviet republics, the use of the brand is not restricted.
 Several producers use the name, including wine producers from Italy and Spain.

 Under European Union law, as well as treaties accepted by most nations, sparkling wines produced outside the Champagne region, even wine produced in other parts of France, do not have the right to use the term "champagne".
 Hungary (which originally produced Sovetskoye Shampanskoye under Soviet license), by contrast, today produces the beverage under the name Sovetskoye Igristoye, a name that was also used by some Soviet producers.
+The same was true in Poland, produced by a few local businesses, both under the "Sovetskoye Igristoye" name and other "Soviet" sounding names like "Янтарное Игристое", "Северное Игристое" or even "Ukrainske Igriste" in Ukrainian.
+After the 2022 Russian invasion of Ukraine their popularity has severely declined (despite the fact that aside from the name it has no relations to any post-Soviet state).

 Other brands are Odessagne, imported from wineries in Odessa built by the French to supply the Russian nobility, and Sparkling 1917, a brut sparkling wine made in Belarus with wine from Moldova, imported into the United Kingdom and rebranded for British tastes.

 In January 2016 the Ukrainian producer announced the renaming of the brand to Sovetovskoye Shampanskoye to comply with the decommunization law.